Elephant Sanctuary in Sri Lanka

 - Study sustainable land use: Monitor and evaluate innovative land management systems designed to protect communities from elephant raids.

-At an elephant sanctuary, on the other hand, these might be your daily tasks:
+At an elephant sanctuary in Sri Lanka, on the other hand, these might be your daily tasks:

 - Feed the elephants: Twice a day help to harvest, collect and prepare the elephants’ food.
 You may be able to hand-feed the elephants.